 How much does it cost?

 The range is mad.
 The cheapest I’ve seen in the UK is about £60 a session but ranges up to about £200.
 It’s cheaper for online sessions which I’ve seen sit at around £40.
 Don’t quote me, though!
+I’ve done both.
+I personally prefer online.

 In the US, in person sex therapy sessions generally range from $100 to $250 per hour.